Suzzat9/candidate-search/README.md

 ### State management

 * **reducers.js** : Contains the state variables and the rootReducer function which will set the state of these variables when `setFilter` is called.
-The state is of a variable will be set to include the action.payload
+The state is of a variable will be set to include the `action.payload`

-* **actions.js** : Specifies the relevant action types for the state variables
+* **actions.js** : Specifies the relevant action types to manage global state

 * **store.js** : Sets up the `Redux` store to manage global state